 This drink is almost like a sour pina colada.
 Which I love because I find pina coladas to be too sweet - I know this is an unpopular opinion but I am who I am.

 This lime and coconut drink has all the delicious flavors of pineapple and coconut but with a burst of lime.
 And thanks to coconut, it is completely dairy-free too!
 Anyway, enough talking, let's make this delicious tropical cocktail!

 All substitutions are a 1:1 substitutes unless otherwise noted.

-Substitutions: We just use pineapple juice drained from a can of pineapples but jarred pineapple juice will work too.
+- Pineapple Juice: We use pineapple juice drained from a can of pineapples but jarred pineapple juice will work too.
 Mango or guava juice could be used in place of pineapple as well.

-Substitutions: Regular condensed milk can be used but the drink will no longer be dairy free.
+- Coconut Condensed Milk: Regular condensed milk can be used but the drink will no longer be dairy-free.